 - The zone does not allow secondary suites or restricts the location of secondary suites.
 While location restrictions for secondary suites have been removed in the Phase 2 Bylaw, location restrictions still apply in most zones for garage and garden suites.

 - The suite does not meet the requirements of the Alberta Building Code or Fire Code

 Because of zoning bylaw changes, some properties that may not have been eligible for a legal secondary or garage suite may now become eligible.

 Call the Development Technical Advisor at 311 (within Edmonton) or 780-442-5311 (outside of Edmonton) for more information.

 No. Secondary suites may only be developed within a single detached house.
 Garage and garden suites may only be developed on a site that has a single detached house.
 Secondary, garage and garden suites are not allowed on sites with other types of housing, including, but not limited to, semi-detached houses, duplex or row houses (town houses).

 No. You may only develop one of a secondary suite, garage suite or garden suite (within the single detached house or on a site with a single detached house).

 Yes, under the current Zoning Bylaw there are restrictions on secondary, garage and garden suites.
 With the exception of some specialty zones, the following regulations apply:

-Should you have any questions regarding the regulations, you can visit the Sustainable Development Department on 5th floor, HSBC Bank Place (10250–101 Street) between 8am-4:30pm Monday to Friday, or call 311 (or 780-442-5311 outside of Edmonton) and ask for a Development Technical Advisor or Building Technical Advisor.
+Should you have any questions regarding the regulations, visit the Edmonton Service Centre or call 311 (or 780-442-5311 outside of Edmonton) and ask for a Development Technical Advisor or Building Technical Advisor.